bang590/JSPatch/README.md

 ####1. require

-Call `require('className')` before using the Object-C class.
+Call `require('className')` before using the Objective-C class.
 You can use `,` to separate multiple class to import them at one time.

 ```js
 require('UIView, UIColor')